 - If you are using a terminated Employment Record from last summer, Rehire into the Employment Record # from the previous year even if you are creating a new Position.

-- If you are setting up the effective dates for the entire summer and using 0.01 standard hours (0.00025 FTE) and Additional Pay, be sure to use a $0 comp rate or they will be paid a small amount (salary x .00025).
+- If you are setting up effective dates for the entire summer and using 0.01 standard hours (0.00025 FTE) and Additional Pay, be sure to use a $0 Compensation Rate or they will be paid a small amount (salary x .00025).

-- For budgeting purposes, the Research (Summer Service) Position is paid and reported in Fiscal Year in which it is earned.
+- For budgeting purposes, the Research (Summer Service) position is paid and reported in the Fiscal Year in which it is earned.

 Critical Timing for hiring a New Fall C-Basis (First Time Hire) early for Summer Session/Service

-- If you are hiring a new Faculty, Instructional Academic Staff or Graduate Assistant for the fall, and they are also working in the summer, create the Academic Year job first (i.e. Empl Rec 0), with an Effective Date equal to the Effective Date of the Summer job.
+- If you are hiring a new Faculty, Instructional Academic Staff, or Graduate Assistant for the fall, and this person is also working in the summer, create the Academic Year job first (such as Empl Rec 0), with an Effective Date equal to the Effective Date of the summer job.

-In this example, insurance premiums will not be paid out on the Academic Year job during the Summer, because no Pre-pay Deductions were taken in March, April, and May.
-If the employee is hired for June or July they will need to be set up for Benefits Billing to pay the appropriate premiums during the summer months.
-If the employee is hired for August, a Benefit's Payline will need to be set up for the first payroll of their Fall job.
+- In this example, insurance premiums will not be paid on the Academic Year job during the Summer because no Pre-pay Deductions were taken in March, April, and May.
+If the employee is hired for June or July, s/he will need to be set up for Benefits Billing to pay the appropriate premiums during the summer months.
+If the employee is hired for August, a Benefits payline will need to be set up for the first payroll of their Fall job.